DAZN 2019 Financials and Subscriber Deep Dive Domestic Rights Key to Unlocking Audiences

 Companies and brands mentioned in this report: Access Industries, Bayern Munich, BT, Bundesliga, DAZN, Financial Times, Golden Boy Promotions, J-League, Matchroom Sports, MLB, NFL, Perform Group, Serie A, Sky, Sky Deutschland, UEFA Champions League (UCL), UEFA Europa League, UEFA Nations League, Warner Music

 This report showcases the data from MIDiA Research’s DAZN revenue and subscriber model (a full dataset is published alongside this report).
 The data refers to full-year 2017 to 2019.
-Therefore, XXX impact is not reflected in these numbers.
+Therefore, impact is not reflected in these numbers.
 This pre-COVID picture reflected a strong growth year for the streaming service, having launched in several new markets in 2019 and building out compelling value propositions in existing markets supported by acquisitions of premium domestic rights.
 While the early indications are that subscriptions have proven to be relatively resilient during lockdown, the pandemic-enforced postponement of live sports has hit sport-centric services the hardest without meaningful content to provide to subscribers, subsequently presenting a significant risk that growth may slow (and even decline) in 2020, with churn increasing during the recession.